basefx/jett/README.md

 An exercise task to develop a simple search engine using Java with Spring Boot

+## Data store
+This version based on H2 in-memory database

 ## Getting Started
 Clone from github: